Kong/insomnia/CONTRIBUTING.md

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that might not get accepted into the project.
+**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise, you risk spending a lot of time working on something that might not get accepted into the project.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to